AhmedAbdelmotteleb/LHCb-Quantum-Computing-Workshop/README.md

 ## Contact

 If you have any questions, issues, or feedback about the workshop, feel free to reach out on ahmedsamehwagih@gmail.com / ahmed.abdelmotteleb@cern.ch

+## Thanks

+Many thanks to Jacco De Vries and Xenofon Chiotopoulos for proof-reading the exercises.
+Xenofon also provided the QML example.